 Time to drill the board.
 Make sure the the drill press is aligned so that the drill is perpendicular to the board.
 I have finally dispensed with drill alignment by eye as too time consuming and inaccurate.
 I now drill all holes directly to size using a Dremel press with a below mounted self-illuminating USB microscope with 15 times magnification.
 You need one of these.
 Click here to see how you can make one for just a few dollars in half a day.
 Hearing and eye protection are a must.
 Inspect the board to make sure that you haven’t missed any holes and that the holes are the right size.
 Don’t forget the PCB mounting holes if you need any.
 Trying to drill a board when it is populated with components is a pain and can quite easily damage the components.

 Now I cut the board to size and file the edges flat taking care not to damage the copper.
-One day I must invest in that PCB guillotine.
+One day I must invest in a PCB guillotine.
 And the result of your hard work? click on the link for an image showing just how good the registration between the layers can be.

 Tin plating is not essential but it can make SMD hand-soldering a heap easier and makes for a professional looking finish.
 However be aware that modern photoresists often act as fluxes and provide a good protective layer over the copper tracks.
 If you want to tin plate the board then clean the resist off the board.
 Ethanol (methylated spirits) works well with Fototboard.
 When the resist has been removed lightly scrub the board with a kitchen scourer to remove any raised copper drill lands and remove any oxide from the copper.
 Once the board is perfectly clean keep your fingers off it.
 I use a proprietary tinning solution ‘Tin Plating Crystals’ from RS Electronics (90 g per litre) at a temperature of around 20°C. The made-up solution doesn’t keep too well (say six months maximum) and old solution will not give a bright tin finish.
 With gloves on I place the cleaned board in the tinning solution and move it around every few minutes for 20 minutes.
 Then rinse the board with hot water, wash it with detergent, dry it with a paper towel and gently buff it with paper towel to make the tin shiny.
 All done!